darkeclipz/aoe2-ai/README.md

 # AoE2-AI

 Custom AI developed for Age of Empires 2.
+AI is in the `kaia2` folder.

 ## Resources